aissamboudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12 : display the 10 newest files in the current directory 13 : Create a script that takes a list of words as input and prints only words that appear exactly once 14 : Display lines containing the pattern “root” from the file /etc/passwd
+12 : display the 10 newest files in the current directory 13 : Create a script that takes a list of words as input and prints only words that appear exactly once 14 : Display lines containing the pattern “root” from the file /etc/passwd 15 : count number lines containing a word in specific file